kaylatrick/Java-Ref-Manual/Java-Ref-Manual.md

 }

 ## exceptions //K
+two types of exceptions in Java: checked exceptions and unchecked exceptions
+- checked exceptions: inherit from the Exceptions class; user is required to check for these exception in the code (otherwise, there will be an error); Example: SQLException
+- unchecked exceptions: user is not required to check for exceptions under Runtime Exceptions (another class under the Exceptions class); Example: NullPointerException

 ## generics //L
 ## abstract classes, abstract methods //T
 An abstract class is a class that is declared abstract—it may or may not include abstract methods.